Missouri inmate adamantly denies role in 1978 triple slaying

 Strickland has always maintained that he was home watching television and had nothing to do with the killings, which happened when he was 18 years old.

 Two other men convicted in the killings later insisted that Strickland wasn’t at the crime scene, The Kansas City Star reported.
-And before she died, Cynthia Douglas, the only eyewitness to the killings, recanted her testimony that Strickland was the shooter.
+And Douglas, the only eyewitness to the killings, recanted her testimony that Strickland was the shooter.

-Attorneys for Strickland and the Attorney General’s office indicated during opening statements that the statements from Douglas identifying Strickland as the shooter would be central to determining Strickland’s fate.
+During afternoon testimony, Douglas’ daughter, mother and a former co-worker all testified that she had told them she identified the wrong shooter and wanted to help exonerate Strickland,

+Senoria Strickland said her daughter told her police pressured her to identify Strickland and she was was upset and depressed that she had chosen “the wrong guy.”

-Strickland said he went to the scene at the request of a friend who was the sister of Vincent Bell, who was later convicted in the killings along with Strickland.
+Strickland said he went to the scene at the request of a friend who was Vincent Bell’s sister.
 He said he cooperated with officers at the scene and later at the police station because he “knew the system worked and I would not be convicted of something I didn’t do.”

-Strickland, who has spinal stenosis, was brought in a wheelchair Monday morning into a room near where the hearing was about to begin.
-Asked how he felt, he said, “scared.”
+Strickland, who has spinal stenosis, testified from a wheelchair.
+Before the hearing began, he told reporters he was “scared.”

 In June, the Missouri Supreme Court declined to hear Strickland’s petition.
 Republican Gov. Mike Parson also refused to pardon Strickland, saying he wasn’t convinced that Strickland was innocent.